As a cat owner you are responsible to ensure your cat is well looked after and does not cause a nuisance to your neighbours.

 Council’s Community Liaison Officer will arrange to have the cat trap delivered to your property and run though how to use and set the cat trap.
 Or you can choose to take the cat trap home with you if a Community Liaison Officer is available at the time to show you how to use and set the cat trap.

-Traps can only be collected between the hours of 9am to 4.30pm Monday to Friday unless other arrangements have been made.
+Traps can only be collected by Council officers between the hours of 9am to 11am Monday to Friday unless other arrangements have been made.